NFS Client Networking «Prev Next»

 Use NFS to share all types of file data

 Of course, NFS is useful for much more than sharing home directory file space.
 NFS can share files among virtually all UNIX-type and many non-UNIX-type computers.
+With NFS, you can also arrange data on the network to make both user sessions and system upgrades more efficient.

-For example, if different users on a network perform specific jobs, they need access to different tools.
 Network administrators might place these tools on one or more servers and NFS clients then can access them as though the tools individually were located on each computer.
 Not only do you save disk space on the clients, but when you put the newest version of the software on the server, the entire network is updated.

 The next lesson defines and explains remote procedure call.